The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/advanced-guide.md

 		= 21320 - 19051
 		= 2269

-You just spent 4 CDs to disrespect a mechanic, gaining a GCD or two.
-On the other hand, you didn't risk wiping the raid for uptime.

-_Now take the following Tank Buster solo with Holmgang, because you have nothing else available._
+You just spent four CDs to disrespect a mechanic, gaining a GCD or two.
+On the other hand, you didn't risk wiping the raid for uptime. _Now take the following Tank Buster solo with Holmgang, because you have nothing else available._

 This is something that is actually used in weekly re-clears and speedruns, as it leaves more room for the rest of the party while also letting us stay in and hit the boss.
 Just don’t get hit by two Cataracts.

 ![Shar's Warrior imagery](https://cdn.discordapp.com/attachments/937834268950925433/947158285683937330/unknown.png)